Array

 These paintings, mostly are done by Dutch-Flemish masters of the XVII century and laid the foundation for the Hermitage collections.
 Today there are 96 paintings left.

-Hermitage, Russia, Abraham on the way to Canaan, painting by Peter Lastman The canvases were placed in secluded corners of the palace, which were given the French name "Hermitage", which is translated as a place of solitude; in 1767 - 1775, they constructed a building little east of the palace.
+The canvases were placed in secluded corners of the palace, which were given the French name "Hermitage", which is translated as a place of solitude; in 1767 - 1775, they constructed a building little east of the palace.

 Nicholas I slightly widened the palace parade part and opened in it the Gallery of 1812 year, there were 332 portraits of famous participants of that Patriotic War.

 In 1834, the famous architect Auguste Montferrand attached the Feldmarshalsky, Petrovsky and Gerbov's ceremonial halls to the palace, only three years later, in 1837, a fire destroyed the main part of the building.
+A lot of books, carpets, furniture and many other valuable things were saved from the fire, but it seemed impossible to reconstruct the palace itself.

 But, thanks to the architects A. P. Briullov and V. P. Stasov, in 2 years the Winter Palace was completely restored and a reception was held in honor of the completion of the repair.

 Subsequently, the palace survived a few more small changes; about eight times shades of the outer walls were changed.
 Before its salad color, the Winter Palace was pink, red and even in a yellow shade.
 With each new ruler, the internal appearance of the palace's rooms also changed.
+In its original form, up to the present, only the Malachite drawing-room, decorated by V.P.
+Stasov.

-Hermitage, Russia, Abraham on the way to Canaan, painting by Peter Lastman After the revolution of 1917, the Winter Palace and the buildings of the Hermitage were proclaimed the State Museum.
+After the revolution of 1917, the Winter Palace and the buildings of the Hermitage were proclaimed the State Museum.

 The galleries and inner halls, as well as all the office rooms of the palace, were reconstructed one more time, in order to free up more space for organizing temporary and permanent exhibitions.